AdobeDocs/experience-manager-screens.en/help/user-guide/channel-level-image-playback.md

    ![screen_shot_2019-06-24at90534pm](assets/screen_shot_2019-06-24at90534pm.png)

-1. Select all the images in the channel and select the wrench icon on the top-left (as shown in the figure below) so you can open Channel level Configure dialog box.
+1. Click all the images in the channel and click the wrench icon on the top-left (as shown in the figure below) so you can open Channel level Configure dialog box.

    ![screen_shot_2019-06-25at95945am](assets/screen_shot_2019-06-25at95945am.png)